chris-jh/BarcodeRattler/README.md

 There are limitations on the MBC side.
 Some of the computer cores don't work in loading games up.
 Such as the commodore computers as the cores have changed the menu layout is slightly different.

-Currently i have only implemented getting gamse from out of zip files.
+Currently i have only implemented getting games from out of zip files.
 You can do direct loading of a rom, just not implemented in my python script to do this.

 The CSV file, spaces and other special characters need backslash \ or sometimes double backslash \\\ not got around to sorting this out.